sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - show actuator endpoints using postman
   - /actuator/beans - look into it and you will understand lots of spring internals
   - take a look at the spring source code
+- you probably do not expose mappings,beans,env in production, they are mostly for development
--dynatrace will give you better data than metrics -actuator endpoint does not persist the data
+- dynatrace (ford), app dynamics (fedex) will give you better data than metrics
+- actuator endpoint does not persist the data
--code smell - mixing controller code and performance monitoring code
+- code smell - mixing controller code and performance monitoring code
   - use AOP (outside of the scope of this course)
   - we could get the same from the database (without writing java code)
   - number of timeentry records